bulwark-crypto/Bulwark/doc/proof-of-stake/Staking-Troubleshooting-CLI.md

 ## mintablecoins

 This is asking if your transaction is old enough to be staked.
-It takes 60 minutes or 67 confirmations for a transaction to be able to be staked.
+It takes 475 confirmations, roughly 12 hours, for a transaction to be able to be staked.
 Just wait and this should correct to true.

 ## enoughcoins